018163/XmlAutoGo/examples/README.md

 ## examples explain:

- ### test.xml is normal examples.
+ - test.xml is normal examples.

- ### downloadImgs.xml is a example that download images from baidu image.
+ -downloadImgs.xml is a example that download images from baidu image.